tonysyu/qwikstart/docs/operations_reference.rst

 edit_yaml
 =========

-Operation edit yaml by merging data into existing yaml data.
+Operation to edit yaml by merging data into existing yaml data.

 Required context
 ----------------